ThibauldBraet/Whos-your-data/README.md

 conclusions.

-In this project, we hope to address several such questions, with the end goal of making it easy for those interested to come to conclusions of their own [TODO:
+In this project, we hope to address several such questions, with the end goal of making it easy for those interested to come to conclusions of their own.
+Topics of interest include:
-Maybe narrow the range of questions down?
-I'll do some prelim analysis tomorrow and settle on an avenue that is appropriately promising].
-Topics of interest
-include:
 >"How have changes in political power affected the swiss standard of living and
 >lifestyle (e.g. crime rates, incomes, education rates, etc.)"